 Gambhir became India’s first left-handed batsman to have cemented his place in all three formats of the game.
 He could score against pace, and was brilliant against spin.
 He could attack, he could anchor the innings.

-Moreover, Gambhir solved India’s long-lasting hunt of an opening partner for Sehwag.
+Moreover, Gambhir solved India’s long-lasting hunt for an opening partner for Sehwag.
 He became only the third Indian batsman to play over 50 Tests as an opener.
-Amongst the players who have played more than 20 Tests as an opener, he has the third highest average - only behind Sunil Gavaskar and Sehwag.
+Amongst the players who have played more than 20 Tests as an opener, he has the fourth highest average.

 463 runs against Australia in October-November 2008, 361 runs against England in December 2008 and 445 runs against New Zealand away from home in March-April 2009 - Gambhir was the leading run-scorer in three consecutive Test series.
 His 643-minute epic 137 in Napier is easily amongst the best defensive knocks in Indian Test cricket post which he was even called as ‘The Second Wall’ by Sehwag.